 For those persons that cannot get a second mortgage or home-equity line, there is still hope.

 Unsecured loans do not require you to have equity built up in your home but you will need solid credit and you'll also pay a much higher loan rate than if it was a second mortgage.

 For example, most mortgages right now have a loan rate of 4–7%, whereas most unsecured loans have rates in the 14-18% neighborhood.

 Also, most unsecured lenders will not lend more than $30,000.
 This means that many pool shoppers may need to come up with additional cash to afford their swimming pool.

 When searching for an unsecured loan, I suggest you follow this pattern:

 - Check with your local bank, preferably one you have a relationship with.

 - Check with a national company.
-For example, we at River Pools use a company called Lyon Financial.
+For example, we at River Pools use a company called HSF Financial.